You’ve seen them. They see the silver lining in every storm. They take the lemons and make lemonade for everyone.

 Hope is what brought you to this point in your life.

-Hope is what will keep you going past this point.
+Hope is what will keep you going.

 Hope is what will get you through this.